American University of Beirut: University museums and collections

 There are three museums at AUB: the Archaeological Museum, the Geology Museum, and the Natural History Museum.

 The Archaeological Museum is the third oldest museum in the Near East.
 Its collection includes more than 16,000 objects and 10,000 coins and features pottery, prehistoric flint tools, bronze figurines, Phoenician and classical sculptures and bas-reliefs, Egyptian alabaster vases from Byblos, hairpins, and musical instruments.
 The museum has conducted excavations in Lebanon and Syria.
 The Society of the Friends of the AUB Museum organizes lectures, exhibits, and activities for children.

 The Geology Museum includes rocks, minerals, and fossils from around the world.

 The Natural History Museum houses a unique collection that represents the biodiversity of the area.
 It is especially well known for the Post Herbarium, which includes 63,000 specimens.

-AUB's Archives and Special Collections includes important documents related to the founding of the Syrian Protestant College in 1866 and also many materials (documents, maps, photographs, etc.) of interest to scholars of Lebanon and the region including the Beirut Codex, a New Testament in Syriac, dating back to the ninth or tenth century; the E. W. Blatchford Collection (photographs of the Middle East, Europe, and North Africa taken between 1880 and 1900); and political and cultural posters dating back to the 1940s.
+AUB's Archives and Special Collections includes important documents related to the founding of the Syrian Protestant College in 1866 and also many materials (documents, maps, photographs, etc.) of interest to scholars of Lebanon and the region including the Beirut Codex; a New Testament in Syriac, dating back to the ninth or tenth century; the E. W. Blatchford Collection (photographs of the Middle East, Europe, and North Africa taken between 1880 and 1900); and political and cultural posters dating back to the 1940s.

 The American University of Beirut has embarked upon a new initiative (AUB Art Galleries and Collections) to play an active role in promoting fine and contemporary art in the region.

-The very first step taken in this new direction coincided with the generous donation of Samir Saleeby to AUB.
+The very first step taken in this new direction coincided with a donation of Samir Saleeby to AUB.
 The Rose and Shaheen Saleeby Collection includes paintings by artists of different generations, ranging from Khalil Saleeby (1870–1928) and Cesar Gemayal (1898–1958) to Omar Onsi (1901–1969) and Saliba Douaihy (1912–1994).
 It also features works by Haidar Hamaoui (b.
 1937), Chucrallah Fattouh (b.
 1956), and Robert Khoury (b.
 1923).
 The Saleeby donation is the cornerstone upon which AUB will establish a comprehensive collection of modern and contemporary art from the region.

 The new initiative commenced with the launching of new art spaces located in and around AUB campus: the Rose and Shaheen Saleeby Museum in Sidani Street and the Byblos Bank Art Gallery, in Ada Dodge Hall (on campus).

 The AUB curates the Palestinian Oral History Archive (POHA), an Oral history preservation project.
 Other notable Palestinian oral history archives are the Palestinian Oral History Map, Columbia University's Oral History Project in New York, Duke University's Palestinian Oral History Project, the Palestinian Rural History Project, Palestine Remembered, and Zochrot.